|Genres:||Adventure / Point and Click|

 Along the way your character morphs from an amnesiac patient to a little girl to a four-armed Cyclops.
 But things keeps coming back to the sanitarium, and, in particular, to a certain doctor who has been conducting certain unconscionable experiments.
 The pacing of the game is nothing short of remarkable, achieving a level of narrative tension rarely seen on the PC.
 This story actually holds together, developing steadily and logically.
 It avoids the campy kitsch of the Phantasmagoria series.
 Most significantly, Sanitarium produces a real emotional reaction.

 A few small caveats are present.
 The plethora of cut-scenes, while necessary for the backstory, tend to slow down the action.
 The branching dialogue trees, while workable, can get extremely involved and therefore make the game seem occasionally talky.
 Finally, some of the puzzles border on obscure to absurd, but these moments are thankfully rare.
-You’ll usually find the solution after some careful analysis of your surroundings.
+You’ll usually find the solution after some careful analysis of your surroundings, but some of the tougher moments all but require a clear walkthrough.

-These minor flaws are largely insignificant, however, considering the scope of what Sanitarium accomplishes.
-Stephen King once said that he recognizes terror as the finest emotion, but if he can’t get it, he’ll go for horror or the gross-out.
-Sanitarium never lowers itself to a gross-out for a gross-out’s sake; everything here works in service to the overall effect, and that’s quite a feat.
+These flaws are largely forgivable, however, considering the scope of what Sanitarium accomplishes.
+Stephen King once said that he recognizes terror as the finest emotion, but if he can’t get it, he’ll go for gross-outs.
+Sanitarium never lowers itself to a gross-out for a gross-out’s sake; everything here works in service to the overall effect.

 System Requirements: Pentium 166 Mhz, 16 MB RAM, Win 95/98